i-am-1547/Pekora-Reborn/README.md

 **What is this?**

-Pekora Reborn is a theme that reverts the page to the old Korone layout… but in this case, for Pekora!
+Pekora Reborn is a theme that reverts the Korone page to Pekora Page!

 ---